-Loyalty Since the creation of the PC Optimum loyalty program in 2018, Loblaw continues to invest in developing insights into consumer trends and personalizing promotional offers and product recommendations to increase engagement and drive profitable sales growth.
+Loyalty Since the creation of the PC Optimum loyalty program in 2018, Loblaw continues to invest in growing the membership base with an emphasis on digitally engaged members, developing insights into consumer trends, and personalizing promotional offers and product recommendations to increase engagement and drive profitable sales growth.

 E-Commerce Over the past three years, Loblaw has made significant investments in implementing a national omni-channel offering, allowing customers to shop in-store or on-line with pick-up or delivery through PC Express services, ShoppersDrugMart.ca, and JoeFresh.com.
-Loblaw now offers Canadians 783 pick-up locations and has partnered with delivery service providers to deliver groceries, front-shop and beauty products directly to Canadians' homes.
+Loblaw now offers Canadians 738 pick-up locations and has partnered with delivery service providers to deliver groceries, front-shop and beauty products directly to Canadians' homes.

 PC Financial® Loblaw's retail operations and customer engagement continue to be strengthened by initiatives within its PC Financial business.
-The PC Money Account was introduced to complement the PC® Mastercard® and both are supported by investments to develop and roll-out a new, on-line interface and app.
-In 2023, PC Financial expanded its portfolio launching the PC InsidersTM World Elite Mastercard®, its most rewarding card ever, providing unparalleled value for Canadians' everyday needs.
+The PC Money AccountTM was introduced to complement the PC®Mastercard® and both are supported by investments to develop and roll-out a new, on-line interface and app.
+In 2023, Loblaw expanded their portfolio launching the PC InsidersTM World Elite Mastercard®, their most rewarding card ever, providing unparalleled value for Canadians everyday needs.
+In 2024, Loblaw introduced the PC Money AccountTM optional savings feature, allowing their customers to enhance their rewards earning interest on funds added to their savings, in addition to the points earned for spending.
+PC Bank continues to help Canadians save on banking fees, earn incremental PC Optimum points towards free groceries and creating a deeper integration with the store network and the PC Optimum loyalty program.

-Advance Powered by LoblawTM Over the past three years, Loblaw has been developing the infrastructure and tools to unlock value from digital advertising opportunities and is now offering its vendor partners market-leading opportunities to engage customers in uniquely targeted ways.
-The business recently rebranded from Loblaw Media to Advance Powered by LoblawTM, as it takes a more holistic approach to the growth solutions we bring our vendors consolidating media, insights, and loyalty offerings.
+Advance Powered by LoblawTM Over the past four years, Loblaw has been developing the infrastructure and tools to unlock value from digital advertising opportunities and is now offering its vendor partners market-leading opportunities to engage customers in uniquely targeted ways.
+The business recently rebranded from Loblaw Media to Loblaw Advance, as they take a more holistic approach to the growth solutions they bring their vendors consolidating media, insights, and loyalty offerings.